Updated: Jul 13, 2022

-During labor, a cervical exam can be helpful in deciding if you are ready to be admitted to the hospital.
+During labor, a cervical exam can be helpful in deciding if you are ready to be admitted to the hospital (although it is absolutely not necessary for admission.
+Observing the pattern of labor and woman's behaviors can be more indicative of labor progress than cerivcal exams).
 Cervical data can also be helpful when determining if you want to utilize pain medications.
 If your baby seems to be in a "funky" position, your provider can sometimes better determine position by feeling your baby's head during a cervical check.
+Knowing if your baby is in a difficult position can provide insight to position changes that can make laboring easier and potentially even shorter.
 But, as with everything, it is ultimately your decision to proceed with cervical checks or not.
 So in order to make an informed decision, you need to know the Benefits and Risks!

 Benefits of Cervical Checks